pgspider/sqlite_fdw/README.md

 ```
 For PostgreSQL the query with comment `№4` is independend query to table `T`, not to table `t` as other queries.
 Please note this table name composed from ASCII base latin letters *only*.
 This is not applicable for other
 alphabet systems or mixed names.
-This is because `toLower` operation in PostgreSQL is Unicode opration but
+This is because `toLower` operation in PostgreSQL is Unicode operation but
 ASCII only operation in SQLite, hence other characters will not be changed.

 ```sql